bracerino/xrdlicious/README.md

 # **XRDlicious: Powder XRD/ND Patterns and PRDF Online Calculator**

-An online, web-based tool for calculating powder X-ray and neutron diffraction (XRD and ND) patterns, as well as partial and total radial distribution functions (PRDF, RDF) from crystal structures.
+An online, web-based tool for calculating powder X-ray and neutron diffraction (XRD and ND) patterns, as well as partial and total radial distribution functions (PRDF, RDF) from crystal structures (CIF, VASP, LMP, XYZ (with cell information)).
 It features an integrated search interface for directly accessing and importing structures from the Materials Project (MP), AFLOW, and COD databases.
 Users can also interactively visualize uploaded structures, convert between conventional and primitive cells, and download the corresponding files in different formats (CIF, VASP, LMP, XYZ).

 # **Use the XRDlicious online**
 🔗 Try it here: [XRD/ND/PRDF Calculator](https://rdf-xrd-calculator.streamlit.app/)
+🔗 For creation of supercells and point defects, please use the submodule here: [Point defects](https://xrdlicious-point-defects.streamlit.app/)
 🔗 [Tutorial how to use it HERE](https://implant.fs.cvut.cz/xrdlicious/)